This driver serves for communication with Allen Bradley

 for tersting purposes), this component is always functional.

-- The communication is done for Ethernet-client.
+- The communication is done for Ethernet (PROMOTIC application is client).

 - The PROMOTIC application is the MASTER (i.e. it initiates the data transfer) from this communication point of view.